 ‘Fast fashion’ is affordable, and it allows people to keep up with the latest trends.
 The drawback, however, is that it is destroying people’s lives and the world we live in.
-With governments and organisations all over the world declaring climate emergencies, people are becoming more aware of climate change and what they need to do to have a positive impact on the environment such as turning lights off when leaving a room or recycling plastic.
-Public knowledge on changes that need to be made to fashion, however, seems to be lagging compared to other forms of sustainability and climate change mitigation.
+With governments and organisations all over the world declaring climate emergencies, consumers are becoming more aware of climate change.
+Consequently, they are beginning to understand what more they must do to have a positive impact on the environment.
+However, public knowledge on changes that need to be made to fashion seems to be lagging.

 Environmental and ecological integrity

 To achieve sustainable fashion through environmental and ecological integrity several steps must be taken: